Worldpay owners to decide on sale process on Friday: sources

-LONDON Worldpay's private equity owners, Advent International and Bain Capital, will decide on Friday whether to sell or list the British payments processing company, two sources close to the matter said.
+LONDON Worldpay's private equity owners, Advent International and Bain Capital, will make up their minds on Friday on whether to sell or list the British payments processing company, in the light of the U.S. Federal Reserve's crucial monetary meeting on Thursday, two sources close to the matter said.

-Advent and Bain will be watching market reaction to the U.S. Federal Reserve's latest interest rate decision, due later on Thursday.

-The Fed's decision on whether to raise rates for the first time in nearly a decade could affect the outlook for the IPO market and close down the preferred option of listing Worldpay in London, the sources said.
+The Fed could decide to raise interest rates for the first time in nearly a decade, a move which would close down the preferred option of listing Worldpay in London.

-The alternative to an IPO is to sell the company, and Worldpay has already attracted interest from several bidders, including French payments company Ingenico (INGC.PA).
+The alternative is a trade sale, with the business already attracting interest from several bidders, including French payments company Ingenico (INGC.PA).

-Financial markets were expecting the Fed to either keep rates on hold on Thursday, with a smaller chance it could raise them by 25 basis points at most.
+"If the Fed hikes interest rates by 75 basis points the markets will collapse, so that closes the IPO route," a source close to one of the bidders said.

-"If they don't (raise), or they only raise by 25 basis points, they'll probably choose between that (an IPO) and Ingenico," one of the sources said.
+"If they don't, or they only raise by 25 basis points, they'll probably choose between that and Ingenico."

 Spokesmen at Worldpay, Ingenico, Bain and Advent declined to comment.